Skip to main content

 Vue.js is an open-source JavaScript framework for building web-based applications.

-This article will showcase how to create a Progressive Web Application (PWA) using Vue.js.
+Here we’ll walk through creating a Progressive Web Application (PWA) using Vue.js.

 Create the Vue app